grvsrm/grvsrm-hugo/content/post/Cocktail Recipe/index.md

 | Apple Pie No. 1 | Cocktail Classics     |      13 |                  5 | lemon juice | 1 oz    |            1.00 |
 | Why Not?        | Cocktail Classics     |      16 |                  4 | lemon juice | 1 oz    |            1.00 |

+We have done some clean up in the ingredient column and separated out the quantity from measure column and have created a separate variable called measure_number.
+This wrangling leaves us with 2546 rows and 7 columns.

+Lets widen the dataset so that we can bring it in a form where dimensionality reduction can be applied.

 ``` r
 cocktail_df <- cocktail_parsed %>%
     select(-ingredient_number, -row_id, -measure) %>%